-Winter storms can range in severity from a moderate snow fall over a few hours to a blinding blizzard that lasts for several days.
-Blizzards are severe winter storms that are defined as a combination of blowing snow and winds (in excess of 35 mph) — often resulting in very low visibilities.
+Winter storms can range in severity from a moderate snowfall for a few hours to a blinding blizzard that lasts for several days.
+Blizzards are severe winter storms that are a combination of blowing snow and winds (more than 35 mph) — often resulting in very low visibilities.
 Being prepared for a winter storm is critical, as strong winds paired with heavy snow accumulation can paralyze a city, strand motorists, stop the flow of supplies and disrupt emergency services.
-A lot can happen when a dangerous winter storm can also cause street and interstate closures, loss of internet and overall power outages.
+A dangerous winter storm can also cause street and interstate closures, loss of internet and overall power outages.

-- Shovels or a snow blower: Have a few shovels in case you need to dig your way out.
-If you have a snow blower, make sure that it’s filled with gas and is fully functional so you’re not left buried.
+- Shovels or a snow blower.
+Shovels are a necessary blizzard preparation tool if you need to dig your way out of your home.
+If you have a snow blower, make sure it’s filled with gas and fully functional.

-- Stock up at the grocery store: It’s a good idea to have a three-day supply of water and food on hand in case your power is wiped out by a big winter storm.
-While you’re there, grab some salt/sand for your driveway and sidewalk!
+- Groceries.
+It’s a good idea to have a three-day supply of water and food on hand in case your power is wiped out by a big winter storm.
+Also, make sure to grab some salt or sand for your driveway and sidewalk.

-- Extra blankets and warm coats: Keep these items on hand for each family member as a blizzard safety precaution, make sure each family member has extra clothes or blankets to stay warm.
-You don’t want to be left in the cold if your power is taken out.
+- Extra blankets and warm coats.
+As a blizzard safety precaution, make sure each family member has extra clothes or blankets to stay warm.
+You don’t want to be left in the cold if you lose power.

-- An emergency radio and extra batteries: If you don’t already have an emergency radio, now is a good time to get one.
-They’re affordable and readily available and will keep you updated on weather alerts and winter storm warnings.
+- Emergency radio and extra batteries.
+Prepare for a blizzard by getting an emergency radio and surplus batteries.
+Radios are affordable and readily available and will keep you updated on weather alerts and winter storm warnings.

-- Car safety kit: Traveling during a blizzard is highly discouraged but if you must, it’s vital to have a car safety kit with you.
-This kit can include things like extra blankets and warm clothing, a flashlight, a shovel, a windshield scraper, and water and snacks.
-Even if you aren’t traveling during the storm, it’s still a good idea to put together a car safety kit, weather can be unpredictable!
-Be sure to winterize your car in case you need to be out during the storm.
+- Car safety kit.
+Traveling during a blizzard is highly discouraged, but if you must, it’s vital to have a car safety kit with you.
+This kit should include things like extra blankets and warm clothing, a flashlight, a shovel, a windshield scraper, water and snacks.
+Even if you aren’t traveling during the storm, it’s a good idea to put together a car safety kit — weather can be unpredictable!
+In addition, plan ahead and winterize your car in case you need to be out during the storm.

 Now that you’re properly equipped, you might be wondering what to do when the storm hits.
-Here are some tips and tricks to help keep you safe.
+We recommend the following safety tips for blizzards.

-- Tune in to a weather radio station or other local news channels to keep up to date on the winter storm.
+- Tune in to a weather radio station or other local news channels to stay updated on the winter storm.

-- Bring your pets inside during severe winter weather and move other animals or livestock to sheltered areas.
+- Bring your pets inside and move other animals or livestock to sheltered areas.

-- Keep your thermostat set to the same temperate during the day and night.
-This can help prevent frozen pipes.
+- Keep your thermostat set to the same temperature during the day and night.
+This can also help prevent frozen pipes.

 - Open your kitchen and bathroom cabinet doors to allow warmer air to circulate around your plumbing.